JimmyDqv/serverless-handbook/Solutions/self-service-certificates/README.md

 In this solution you will build a serverless self service certificate management solution.

-For a full deep dive visit [my blog post on this topic](https://jimmydqv.com/self-service-certs-part-1/index.html)
+For a full deep dive visit my blog posts on the topic [Part 1](https://jimmydqv.com/self-service-certs-part-1/index.html), [Part 2](https://jimmydqv.com/self-service-certs-part-2/index.html)

 ## Cost